gnfrazier/gnfrazier.github.io/_posts/2018-4-11-trinug-building-serverless-apis.md

 My notes from the April 11th meeting of TriNug.
 I don't go to many TriNug events, but the topic for this one was too close to where I want to go with services and jobs at work...
 If it runs in less than 5 minutes and we can do it in C# or Java, then function should be the first option - not the last.

-I have done minimal clean up - consider this live noting.
+I have done minimal cleanup - consider this live noting.

 * * *